CheyneyComputerScience/CREMA-D/README.md

 -  "meanNeutralRespNorm" - the normalized mean of neutral emotion levels
 -  "meanSadRespNorm" - the normalized mean of sad emotion levels
 -  "medianEmoRespNorm"  - the normalized median of all emotion levels

+##### Video Demographics Columns <br> VideoDemographics.csv
+- "ActorID" - the first 4 digits of the video/audio file that identifies the actor in the video.
+- "Age" - the age in years of the actor at the time of the recording
+- "Sex" - the binary sex that the actor identified
+- "Race" - African American, Asian, Caucasian, or Unspecified
+- "Ethnicity" - Hispanic or Not Hispanic

 ##### Video Files
 Flash Video Files used for presentation to the Raters are stored in the VideoFlash directory.